laro/Cilia/3 Advanced/1 Templates.md

 ## Argument Dependent Lookup (ADL, Koenig Lookup)

 Same behavior as in C++.
-ADL lets generic code find overloads in the namespace of the argument types, so common customization points work naturally (for example `operator<<`, unqualified `begin`/`end`, and `swap`).
-The lookup rules are complex, but matching C++ semantics is essential for predictable interop with existing C++ APIs and libraries.
+ADL lets generic code find overloads in the namespace of the argument types, so helps to customize `operator<<`, unqualified `begin`/`end`, `swap`, etc. The lookup rules are complex, but matching C++ semantics is important for predictable interop with existing C++ APIs and libraries.

 ## Partial Template Specialization (PTS)